spatialos/gdk-for-unity/docs/content/deploy.md

     - In the same terminal window, run `spatial cloud launch <assembly name> cloud_launch.json <deployment name> --snapshot=snapshots/default.snapshot`
     - This command defaults to deploying to clusters located in the US.
 So if you’re in Europe, add the `--cluster_region=eu` flag for better latency.
     > **It’s done when:** You see `Successfully created deployment` printed in your Unity Editor console output.
-    - About the `spatial cloud launch` command
-        - `spatial cloud launch` deploys a project to the cloud.
-Its full syntax is:
-            `spatial cloud launch <assembly name> <launch configuration> <deployment name> --snapshot=<snapshot file>`
-            where:
-            - `<assembly name>` is the name of the assembly the deployment will use (the one you named above).
-            - `<launch configuration>` is the configuration file for the deployment.
-The `playground` project includes one called `default_launch.json`.
-            - `<deployment name>` you choose as you enter the command; , you’ll use this to identify the deployment.
-This must be in lowercase.
-            - `<snapshot file>` is the snapshot of the world you want to start from.
-See the the GDK documentation for further information on [snapshots](./snapshots.md).

 1. Launch a game client:
     1. Open the SpatialOS  [Console](https://console.improbable.io/projects).
 You’ll see the project and the deployment you just created.